makemeunsee/10ten-cli/README.md

 ## License

 So far, most of the code is re-used from [`10ten-ja-reader`](https://github.com/birchill/10ten-ja-reader), under GPL3 licensing.
-GPL3 applies to all code within this code.
+GPL3 applies to all code within this repo.